 Reason for Selling the Car

-Always ask why he or she wants to sell the car.
+Always ask why he or she wants to sell their car.
 If they are selling because there is a problem in the engine or transmission then don’t buy it.

-Or maybe the car is stolen and the owner wants to get rid of it as soon as possible.
+Or maybe the car is stolen and the owner wants to get rid of it.

 In stage 2 you repair the car and add value to it.
 Here you might have to spend few extra dollars to fix things up.